 A few months ago, I stumbled upon an article about a Tucson couple, David and Kathryn Heininger, who decided to leave the rat race behind for an adventure in off- the-grid homesteading in Northern Arizona.
 Soon thereafter, they serendipitously found themselves starting a goat cheese dairy on their property called the Black Mesa Ranch.
 When I learned that they would be hosting an open house in April, I jumped at the chance to meet this amazing couple and their goats in Snowflake, AZ.

-Black Mesa Ranch’s goat cheese dairy consists of roughly twenty to thirty Nubian goats.
+Black Mesa Ranch’s normal, in-season, milking string consists of thirty Nubian does.
+Including young stock, bucks, and retired does, the ranch typically has around fifty goats total at any given time.
 Nubian goats are known for their adaptability to desert environments and produce the highest percentage of butterfat content in their milk; a cheese maker’s dream.

 Providing the absolute top quality cheeses starts with raising and caring for goats like they are part of your own family.
 That’s what these goats are to Kathryn and David.
 This is most evident in the extensive online photo albums, bios, and updates of each of their goats on their website.

 Kathryn manages the “girls”, while David, a professionally trained chef, is the artisan cheese maker.
 The beauty of Black Mesa Ranch is David and Kathryn’s simple and practical approach to producing a superior product.
 Simply put by David, “happy goats make happy milk make happy cheese”.